Leech Lattice Vector Quantization for Efficient LLM Compression: Introduction

 The use of lattices for quantizing LLM weights was recently popularized by QuIP\#, which employs the $E_8$ lattice in eight dimensions.
 Together with the Leech lattice, these occupy a distinguished place in mathematics: $E_8$ achieves optimal sphere packing in dimension~8, while the Leech lattice does so in dimension~24.
 These are the highest dimensions in which optimal lattice packings are known, proven only recently through breakthroughs in harmonic analysis and modular forms, work that earned Maryna Viazovska the 2022 Fields Medal \citep{IMU_FieldsMedals_2022}.

 Practical scalable VQ methods must deliver good rate–distortion performance on target distributions while enabling fast quantization and dequantization.
 To do so, it should support: (i) efficient nearest‑neighbour search on the (implicit) quantization grid, (ii) a compact integer or bitstring representation of each quantized vector, and (iii) a fast mapping from this index back to its corresponding representative vector.
 All without explicitly storing the codebook in memory.
+Lastly, we find that matching the original norm in shape--gain can be viewed as a \emph{retraction} onto a constant-norm manifold, which when paired with GPTQ, suggests a natural \emph{Spherical GPTQ} interpretation in which error-feedback updates act primarily on directions rather than magnitudes.